aim97/Neural-networks/Theory basics/readme.md

 # Neural Networks

-The concept of neural networks has been around for a many years, but it only start to shine in the past two decades thanks to the availability of enough computing resources to support it at affordable prices specifically referring to GPUs.
+The concept of neural networks has been around for a many years, but it only start to shine in the past few decades thanks to the availability of enough computing resources to support it at affordable prices specifically referring to GPUs.

+In this section we go over the intuition of neural networks, and why do we need them.
+Then our first neural network or actually just a single *perceptron* Then how we get this neural network to *learn* and how we use it after wards.
+And finally some examples of problems that neural network can help with.

 ## what is a Neural Network